 Yoga spaces do not need any unnecessary decor pieces.
 This does not mean that you cannot decorate completely.
 However, it is advisable to accessorize with items that are meaningful and functional to space.

 You can opt for:

 - Candles, reed diffusers, and humidifiers to add some knick-knacks to the yoga room.
 They are all useful in aromatherapy which complements yoga practice.

 - Plants are another example of decor pieces that look beautiful in a space but are still functional.
 Nature is quite calming, and you can never go wrong with plants in moderation in a yoga room.

-- Wall hangings of printed yoga quotes or a unique clock can make a massive difference yet is fairly effortless.
+- Wall hangings of printed yoga quotes, mindfulness quotes, or a unique clock can make a massive difference yet is fairly effortless.